‘Bloodbath’ at the Washington Post as Jeff Bezos lays off roughly one-third of staff

 “These layoffs are not inevitable,” the Washington Post Guild said in a statement.
 “A newsroom cannot be hollowed out without consequences for its credibility, its reach and its future.”

-The paper’s union added that if Bezos was “no longer willing to invest in the mission that has defined this paper for generations and serve the millions who depend on Post journalism, then The Post deserves a steward that will.”
+The paper’s union, which is planning a protest outside Post headquarters on Thursday, added that if Bezos was “no longer willing to invest in the mission that has defined this paper for generations and serve the millions who depend on Post journalism, then The Post deserves a steward that will.”

 Some employees who found out that they were let go on Wednesday also sounded off publicly about the layoffs — and didn’t mince words.